 - Treatment duration: Should be administered concomitantly with ULT for at least 3–6 months (or longer if flares continue).

 Administering XOIs or uricosuric agents during an acute gout flare may worsen symptoms by mobilizing urate crystals.
 Anti-inflammatory prophylaxis with colchicine, NSAIDs, or glucocorticoids must be administered before initiating ULT.

 - Specific contraindications: see the table below for details

 - Timing of initiating ULT: at least one week after initiating anti-inflammatory prophylaxis (see above)

 - Titration target: serum urate < 6 mg/dL

 - Treatment duration: Continue indefinitely if tolerated and in remission

 - Patient adherence: typically low ; monitoring and counseling recommended

 |Mechanism of action|| |

-- Chronic tubulointerstitial nephropathy with monosodium urate crystal deposition in the stroma of the kidney → inflammatory process
+- Chronic uric acid nephropathy: a form of chronic tubulointerstitial nephropathy with monosodium urate crystal deposition in the stroma of the kidney, which causes inflammation

 We list the most important complications.
 The selection is not exhaustive.